 In addition to Communication Disorder admission requirements, applicants must meet the general admission requirements of the Graduate School.
 Admission to Eastern Kentucky University's undergraduate program in Communication Disorders does not guarantee acceptance into Eastern Kentucky University's graduate program.
 There are limited spaces available in the graduate program.
-The most qualified applicants are admitted.
-Application forms are available from the Office of Graduate Education and Research, SSB CPO 68, 521 Lancaster Ave., Eastern Kentucky University, Richmond, KY 40475-3102.
-Send the complete application for admission with all required documents (application form, official transcripts, letters, essay) by February 1 to the Office of Graduate Education and Research.
+The most qualif ed applicants are admitted.
+Application forms are available online at the Graduate Education and Research website, http://gradschool.eku.edu .

+Submit the completed application for admission with all required documents (application form, off cial transcripts, essay) by February 15 to the Off ce of Graduate Education and Research.